MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting specifies whether Files On-Demand is enabled.

 > [!NOTE]
-> Beginning in macOS Monterey 12.1, Files On-Demand will be enabled automatically and there will not be a setting for admins or users to turn it off.
+> Beginning in macOS Monterey 12.1, Files On-Demand will be permanently enabled and this setting will no longer have any effect.

-#### Earlier macOS versions
+#### macOS versions prior to Monterey 12.1

-> [!IMPORTANT]
-> We recommend keeping Files On-Demand enabled.
-[See all our recommendations for configuring the sync app](ideal-state-configuration.md)

 If you set this setting to **True**, **FilesOnDemand** is enabled and the users who set up the sync app can view the online-only files, by default.